enparadigm/sharpsell-documentations/versioned_docs/version-2.7.0/platform/react/android/using-sharpsell-react-native.md

 ### Marketing Collateral Screen
-To open the Sharpsell marketing collateral directory screen from your app use the below function
+To open the Sharpsell marketing collateral or a custom mapped directory screen from your app use the below function

 ```
 JSONObject data = new JSONObject();
 data.put("route", "mc_directory");
+data.put("entry_point", 1);
 Sharpsell.INSTANCE.open(getReactApplicationContext(), data.toString());
 ```